 Introduction

 Energy plays an important role in our lives, almost every industry depends heavily on energy.
-In recent times with the rising global temperature and climate change, it is importance to save the energy.
+In recent times with the rising global temperature and climate change, it is important to save the energy.
 With the rapid development of Information and Communication Technology (ICT) industry the demand for power has also increased.
 ICT tends to play a significant role in global greenhouse gas emissions.
 Cellular networks are among the main energy consumers in the ICT field.
 It was responsible for 10% of world’s total energy consumption in 2010 and is doubling in every 10 years [1].
 With increased need for broadband speed, the demand for energy and densification of networks is likely to increase.
 High energy efficiency is becoming a mainstream concern for the design of future wireless communication networks.

 Background and Motivation